Identification of 2D colloidal assemblies in images: a threshold processing method versus machine learning: Results and discussions

-We conducted an analysis of 50 images processed using the two aforementioned methods (these images were not used in the dataset for training the neural network model).
-The study revealed that the identification error for colloidal assemblies using the thresholding method is approximately 32\%, while the error of the machine learning method is close to 3\%.
-This high error in the thresholding method is significantly influenced by inaccuracies in identifying individual particles within assemblies.
+The study revealed that the identification error for colloidal assemblies using the thresholding method is approximately 33\%, while the error of the machine learning method is close to 3\%.
+This high error $\delta_\mathrm{ave}$ in the thresholding method is significantly influenced by inaccuracies in identifying individual particles within assemblies.
 The problem is related to the aforementioned irregularities and partial merging (where the boundaries of one particle are either erroneously included in another or, conversely, are truncated as the system interprets them as part of a neighboring object).
 Such errors arise due to particle overlap, insufficient image contrast, or background heterogeneity.
 All of this affects the distance between particle centroids, reducing the probability of correctly determining their neighborhood.
 The consequence is the incorrect identification of the assembly category.
 It is also worth noting that during the analysis of the thresholding method, noise on one image was identified as two isolated particles and one chain (Fig.~\ref{fig:ImageWithNoise}).
 In the image, it can be seen that the top-left corner is much darker than the rest of the image area.
 Therefore, it can be concluded that this was the cause of the false particle identification.
 We did not count this as an error since this case was unique (in the selected set of 50 images).
 This specific case further emphasizes the necessity of image preprocessing for this method.
 However, image preprocessing does not always guarantee accurate recognition of the formed assemblies.
 In some cases, image characteristics such as complex structure or high noise levels may persist even after processing, which limits the effectiveness of the thresholding method.
+In addition, there is another error here.
+Two particles are merged into one (particle number 1 in Fig.~\ref{fig:ImageWithNoise}b).
+Most likely, this is due to part of the area of these particles being cut off by the edge of the region.